YakudzaKY/GEMINI_AUTOSCROLL/README.md

 - Scrolls run only while the stop button is visible, preventing accidental jumps during idle states.
 - When the last `<model-response>` disappears from the feed, the script captures its HTML and stores it for the popup to preview or export.
 - The extension popup keeps the most recent `<model-response>` snapshots with a sandboxed preview and raw HTML for quick retrieval.
+- Code blocks inside the popup preview expose a one-click copy button for quick reuse.

 ### Files